GearZer0/HakiChecker/README.md

 Score Definition:
 ```
+Unknown:        The URL does not exist in the database
-False:          The URL is determined as not a phish or it does not exists in the database
+False:          The URL is determined as not a phish
 Questionable:   Phishtank is in the process of determining whether the URL which was reported is a phish
 Phish:          Phishtank has detected the URL as a phish
 ```